Writing a Temperature-Sensor App on Tock

 button

-on your board (near the left-hand side USB port).
-In case you see the following
+on your board (near the unused, wide-side USB port).

 instead of ttyACM1